aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-pages/set-orientation-and-control-the-export-of-hidden-visio-pages-on-saving/_index.md

 #### **Set the Export Option for PDF**
 The code below shows how to set save options before saving a diagram to PDF format.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Pages-ExporToHiddenVisioPagesToPdf-ExporToHiddenVisioPagesToPdf.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Pages-ExporToHiddenVisioPagesToPdf-ExporToHiddenVisioPagesToPdf.java" >}}
 #### **Set the Export Option for HTML**
 The code below shows how to set save options before saving a diagram to HTML format.

-{{< gist "aspose-com-gists" "f188af3c78871e452795ec3489836509" "Examples-src-main-java-com-aspose-diagram-examples-Pages-ExportOfHiddenVisioPagesToHtml-ExportOfHiddenVisioPagesToHtml.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Pages-ExportOfHiddenVisioPagesToHtml-ExportOfHiddenVisioPagesToHtml.java" >}}
 #### **Set the Export Option for Image**
 The code below shows how to set save options before saving a diagram to image format.

-{{< gist "aspose-com-gists" "f188af3c78871e452795ec3489836509" "Examples-src-main-java-com-aspose-diagram-examples-Pages-ExportOfHiddenVisioPagesToImage-ExportOfHiddenVisioPagesToImage.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Pages-ExportOfHiddenVisioPagesToImage-ExportOfHiddenVisioPagesToImage.java" >}}
 #### **Set the Export Option for SVG**
 The code below shows how to set save options before saving a diagram to SVG format.

-{{< gist "aspose-com-gists" "f188af3c78871e452795ec3489836509" "Examples-src-main-java-com-aspose-diagram-examples-Pages-ExportOfHiddenVisioPagesToSVG-ExportOfHiddenVisioPagesToSVG.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Pages-ExportOfHiddenVisioPagesToSVG-ExportOfHiddenVisioPagesToSVG.java" >}}